SamirTalwar/talks/use-your-type-system.md

         }
     }

-Generics and checked exceptiosn are incredibly powerful tools that we can use to tell the compiler about the current state of the system.
+Generics and checked exceptions are incredibly powerful tools that we can use to tell the compiler about the current state of the system.
 By using them to encode all possible states, including failure, we can ensure that our code *must* handle anything that might go wrong.
 Instead of hiding the problem through unchecked exceptions and throwing uncontrollably whenever a `null` is encountered, we're asking the compiler to make it impossible *not* to tackle it head-on.

 ## Efficiency